bilan604/random-projects/README.md

 6/4-6/9 - I did the take-home "final exam" with raw linear algebra as a challenge, just because I could - not using libraries that would have made them one liners.
 This was extremely difficult but provided a lot of value as I had to have a strong understanding of the transformations required to create each statistic.
 I'm glad I did it this way.

+# Random Morning Projects

 ## TheGame.py
 A PyGame shooting game where you run away from enemies with wasd and shoot projectiles to destroy enemies.
 Random morning project.

+## DesktopOrganizerApp
+A Python app that allows you add and remove items from a to-do list with a button/textbox interface.

 ## Linkedin